Clinisys launches Clinisys Laboratory Solutions™ to help laboratories accelerate productivity and quality and to future-proof their businesses

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerErleichterung über abnehmende US-Inflation hallt nach: ATX schließt etwas stärker -- DAX beendet Handel freundlich -- Asiatische Börsen letztlich in Grün
+Börse aktuell - Live TickerErleichterung über abnehmende US-Inflation hallt nach: Wall Street schlussendlich im Plus -- ATX schließt etwas stärker -- DAX beendet Handel freundlich -- Asiatische Börsen letztlich in Grün

+Die Wall Street notierte am Donnerstag erneut in der Gewinnzone.
 Am heimischen Aktienmarkt wurden am Donnerstag leichte Gewinne beobachtet.
 Der deutsche Leitindex zeigte sich ebenfalls höher.
-Die Wall Street notiert erneut in der Gewinnzone.
 An den asiatischen Börsen ging es am Donnerstag aufwärts.